DeepaMani-IBM/FSChk-Script/README.md

 # FSChk-Script
-#Shell Script for monitoring filesystem usage and filesystem mount points in a linux server
+#Shell Script for monitoring filesystem usage and filesystem mount points in a linux server, We dont need any tool for monitoring purpose.
-# Basically Internal monitoring script

 #Pre-requisites

 1.Linux server